 On the Pulse of Digitalization

-Envision a fully digitalized company: human, machine and product communicate in real time across all operating units.
-The ecosystem of suppliers, research facilities, competitors and customers is integrated.
+Envision a fully digitalized company: humans, machines and products communicate in real time across all operating units.
+The ecosystem of suppliers, research facilities, competitors and customers is fully integrated.
 Continuous data transparency enables risk minimization at an early stage.
 At the same time, agile production systems allow cost-effective manufacturing of customized products within short lead times.

 - 25% of all respondents gain an EBIT increase up to 15-30% through digitalization

 - Being digitally advanced is not a guarantee for success – 29% of respondents could not turn digital maturity into significant business impact yet

 - Time is not decisive for digitalization success – the most successful companies started their digital transformation only two years ago

 - Focus is either on (1) strategic or (2) operational aspects of digitalization – holistic digital business models and ecosystems or digitalization of business functions

 - Decisive success factors are recognizable, as well as a so-called "digital recipe", no matter where you are in the digital transformation at the moment

 As part of Deloitte’s Digital brand, we invented the Digital Maturity Index (DMI).
 We have a deep understanding of digital transformation from business process optimization to new business models across industries.
 We work side-by-side with senior executives from leading companies to transform the power of digitization into measurable results.